How Alternative Lenders Outperform Banks Using AI-Powered Lending

 AI to cut costs

-Speed, accuracy, operational costs are all areas that financial firms can benefit from when employing AI technology, but it’s not just efficiency at stake.
+Speed, accuracy, operational costs are all areas that financial firms can benefit from when employing AI banking technology, but it’s not just efficiency at stake.
 These factors also influence the cost.
 Today 37% of financial companies state that AI has helped them save, and this is a promising start to the future.
 By saving in certain areas, firms can focus on other areas, such as customer service, and improve the quality of their business offering.
-However, at this moment, business owners equally state that the cost of implementing AI technology is a blocker in advancement (89%).
+However, at this moment, business owners equally state that the cost of implementing AI in lending is a blocker in advancement (89%).

 AI to improve credit scoring

 Current credit scoring systems rely on data from a limited number of providers.
 In the US, there are just 3 accredited national bureaus.
 While this knowledge is helpful, by and large, the systems used to analyze creditworthiness are outdated.
 They fail to take account of the full range of factors that affect risk.
 By using AI, lenders can analyze a broader range of information and potentially increase the number of people they can lend to safely.

 From onboarding to form filling to risk checking, administrative processes in the financial world are time-consuming.
 This is why many companies are increasing onboarding AI automation to help—according to a recent survey.
 This could be as many as 66%.
 By saving time on repetitive processes, companies can focus their staffing energy on other areas.

 AI for personalization